adamprime/adamtervort/content/posts/showing-up.md

-description = "Each time we show up is another vote we cast towards the future version of ourself that we want to be." categories = ["practice"] # in quotes, comma separated tags = ["habits","art"] # in quotes, comma separated image = "showing-up-optimized.jpg" # ideal width is 1440 px
+description = "Each time we show up is another vote we cast towards the future version of ourself that we want to be." categories = ["practice"] # in quotes, comma separated tags = ["habits","art"] # in quotes, comma separated featured_image = "/images/showing-up-optimized.jpg" # ideal width is 1440 px
 +++

 All skills, habits, hobbies, and jobs that are worth doing take time and repetition.
 They don’t come easily or without effort.